empty/django-reports/README.md

-# django-reports
+# django-report-runner

 Django Reports is a reuasable application that allows you to create admin reports using SQL, forms, views, or JasperServer.

 ## Installation

-pip install django-reports
+pip install django-report-runner

 ## Quickstart